smithhelen/LostInTheForest/README.md

 ### Overview

-This repository is to accompany the manuscript **“Lost In The Forest”** by *HL Smith, PJ Biggs, NP French, ANH Smith,* and *JC Marshall* (2022).
+This repository is to accompany the manuscript
+**“Lost In The Forest: Encoding Categorical Variables and the Absent Levels Problem”** by *HL Smith, PJ Biggs, NP French, ANH Smith,* and *JC Marshall* (2023).
 **Lost In The Forest** details new methods for random forest predictive models which are unbiased in the presence of absent levels.

-This repository contains all the code for the four methods described in the paper as well as example data to apply the methods to the source attribution of *Campylobacter* species.
+This repository contains all the code for the three methods described in the paper as well as example data to apply the methods to the source attribution of *Campylobacter* species.